The Libraries at Palm Beach State College

 If Palm Beach State College does not have an item available for checkout, a request for the item can be made to another Florida institution through Interlibrary Loan (ILL).
 This is a free service for students.

 Yes.
-To search for a DVD, simply enter the title into the quick search box on the library home page, and then narrow down your result to the Video (DVD) format.
-If a DVD is available at the Belle Glade campus library, ask a library staff member for help with locating it as it might be stored in a separate area.
+To search for a DVD, simply enter the title into the search box in the library catalog, and then narrow down your results to the Video (DVD) format.

 Checking Out Materials